naz-mul/custom-log-parser/README.md

   - **OR** Run `mvnw.bat compile` on Windows
 - Enter the absolute path of the **logfile.txt**
 - The program will continue to run indefinitely unless a wrong file path/extension is fed in the input
+  - If you feed the same logfile again, it will throw `ConstraintViolationException`
 - Otherwise, press `Ctrl + C`  or `Cmd + C` to exit

 # TL;DR